Ronis-class submarine

 The Ronis-class submarines were built for the Latvian Navy in France in 1925.
 They were acquired by the Soviets in 1940 following the annexation of Latvia by the Soviet Union.
 They were scuttled in Liepāja in June 1941 as the Germans were about to capture the port.
 The hulls were raised in 1942 and scrapped.

 Design

-The boats were small coastal submarines built to a French design.
+The boats were small coastal submarines built to a French design (Loire-Simonet).
 Ronis means "seal" in the Latvian language, Spīdola is a character from the Latvian language poem Lāčplēsis.
 The submarines were 55.0 m long overall with a beam of 4.8 m and a draught of 3.6 m.
 The vessels of the class displaced 390 LT surfaced and 514 LT submerged.
 The submarines had a dived depth of 160 ft.
 They had a complement of 27 officers and ratings.